moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/JTBD-Evaluation-Methods.md

 **A note on segmentation**

-To establish segments, we screen on these dimensions;
+To establish segments, we screen on these factors;

 - Organization size
 - Sector